 Openings

-A doctoral position will be available within the Research Training Group 2994 `Particle physics at colliders in the LHC precision era' starting in February 2026.
+4 doctoral positions will be available within the Research Training Group 2994 `Particle physics at colliders in the LHC precision era' starting in January 2027.

 The Research Training Group (RTG) is a DFG-funded doctoral program offered jointly by the groups working on Theoretical Particle Physics, Gauge/Gravity Duality, and Experimental Particle Physics at the University of Würzburg.
-The Ph.D project will be located in the experimental particle physics group which does experiments at the Large Hadron Collider LHC (CERN) within ATLAS, and carries out physics analysis both in the fields of Vector boson scattering, top pair plus X production and in the precision determination of the W-mass.
+Our innovative projects are located within the various research foci of the groups involved.

 Your profile:

-- Completed Master Studies in Physics or a related field latest by January 2026 with very good knowledge in experimental particle physics
+- Completed Master Studies in Physics or a related field latest by October 2026 with very good knowledge of physics related to our research foci

 - Motivation for independent scientific work